 Asian Pottery and Porcelain

-Japanese, Chinese, and Koreans borrowed freely from each other's designs.
+Japanese, Chinese, and Korean potters borrowed freely from each other's designs.
 Europeans copied the Asian work, and Asian artists made pieces to suit the European taste.
 So a piece with European designs may have been produced in Asia, and a dish with Asian-style decoration may have been made in Europe.

 Rose palette porcelains made in China and known to collectors today as Famille Rose became popular for export by the 1750s.
 This 17 1/2-inch-tall vase has panels picturing figures, birds, and butterflies.
 It was made in the late nineteenth century.